Samhollowood/CaveCalcV2.0/README.md

 - The `run_CDA.py` script (in `API_models/`)
 - Creating your own script, using `run_models.py`, `run_CDA.py`, or  `./examples/` as templates

 `run_models.py` uses default model inputs, while `run_CDA.py` has a select number of inputs, over a range, intended to guide the user on the CDA process.
-These model inputs can be **added, removed, or modified** to suit the users study.
+Model inputs can be **added, removed, or modified** to suit the users study.
 A complete list of inputs is available in **manual.pdf**, Table 2.

 Integrated development environments (**Spyder**, **Jupyter Notebook**) are recommended for editing `.py` scripts.
 More advanced users may want to create their own `.py` scripts, using the `run_models.py`  or `run_CDA.py` as a template.